google/zetasql/docs/functions-and-operators.md

 **Description**

-Returns the largest value among X1,...,XN according to the &lt; comparison.
-If any parts of X1,...,XN are `NULL`, the return value is `NULL`.
+Returns the greatest value among `X1,...,XN`.
+If any argument is `NULL`, returns `NULL`.
+Otherwise, in the case of floating-point arguments, if any argument is `NaN`, returns `NaN`.
+In all other cases, returns the value among `X1,...,XN` that has the greatest value according to the ordering used by the `ORDER BY` clause.
+The arguments `X1, ..., XN` must be coercible to a common supertype, and the supertype must support ordering.

 <table>
   <thead>